 To register to use the app or integrate your system, complete the:

 Contamination of waterways should be reported to council immediately.

 Reports of odour problems are also investigated as odours can show system failure.

 For more information refer to council's OSF responsibilities and complaints fact sheet.

-To report a problem contact council.
+To report a problem contact council's development services.

 Further details are available for: